KrauseFx/krausefx.com/_posts/2018-12-30-continuous-delivery-for-your-profile-picture.md

 Using this approach, you can keep the recognition value, while making sure your current profile picture reflects on how you currently look like.

-Following the "Continuous Delivery for your profile picture" appraoch, I took another one this year.
+Following the "Continuous Delivery for your profile picture" approach, I took another one this year.

   <img src="/assets/posts/profilePictures/FelixKrause2018.jpg" width="100" alt="Felix Krause in 2018" />